Miller Lab | Our Team | UC Davis MIND Institute

 Collaborators

-Ana-Maria Iosif, Ph.D. is an Associate Professor in the Department of Public Health Sciences.
+Ana-Maria Iosif, Ph.D., is a Professor in the Department of Public Health Sciences.
 She received her Ph.D. in Statistics from the University of Pittsburgh in 2007.
 Her primary methodological research interest lies in the analyses of data with complex structure, including repeated measures, longitudinal assessments with dropouts, and clustered data with informative cluster size.
 Her interdisciplinary work focuses on mental health and she enjoys a very productive collaboration with the Department of Psychiatry and Behavioral Sciences.

 Burt Hatch, Ph.D., completed a postdoctoral fellowship through the MIND Institute’s Autism Research Training Program in 2020.
 He received his Ph.D. in Psychology from the University of Otago, where he studied emotional and social information processing in children with ADHD as well as the impact of behavioral interventions targeting infant sleep on early childhood functioning.
 His current research is focused understanding the extent to which different disorders that emerge across infancy to childhood-particularly autism spectrum disorder and ADHD- overlap in terms of particular risk factors and functional outcomes.
-He is currently a Researcher and Lecturer in Psychology at the Institute for Social Neuroscience in Victoria, Australia.
+He is currently a lecturer in Educational Psychology at the Victoria University of Wellington in New Zealand.

-Erica Musser, Ph.D., is an Associate Professor of Psychology at Florida International University.
+Erica Musser, Ph.D., is an Assistant Professor of Psychology at Barnard College, Columbia University.
 Her work focuses on the development of typical and atypical behavioral, cognitive, and emotional functioning in youth, especially among youth with ADHD.
-Dr. Musser is a Co-Investigator on the LAAMB Study.
+She is a Co-Investigator on the LAAMB Study.